iCliniq Logo

 Welcome to icliniq.com.

-Again, according to your investment reports, your leucocytes level and CRP (C-reactive protein) level are above normal, and your ferritin level is high.
+I can understand your concern.
+According to your statement, you have been suffering from grayish discoloration of the skin on the face.
+Again, according to your investment reports, your leucocyte level and CRP (C-reactive protein) level are above normal, and your ferritin level is high.

 Ferritin is a blood protein that contains iron.
 A ferritin test helps to understand how much iron your body stores.
 The normal range for ferritin in the blood is 20-250 ng/mL.
 Many laboratories considered serum ferritin levels greater than 300 ng/mL in men to be abnormal.
 A large portion of the general population has a serum ferritin level between 200 and 1000 ng/mL.

-Greater than normal ferritin levels can indicate your body stores too much iron, and some underlying health conditions may cause raised ferritin levels in the body, such as liver disease, alcohol, hemochromatosis, etc. Hemochromatosis is a condition that may cause liver cirrhosis, heart diseases, diabetes mellitus, and greyish discoloration of the skin on the face.
+Greater than normal ferritin levels can indicate your body stores too much iron, and some underlying health conditions may cause raised ferritin levels in the body, such as liver disease, alcohol, hemochromatosis, etc. Hemochromatosis is a condition that may cause liver cirrhosis, heart diseases, diabetes mellitus, and grayish discoloration of the skin on the face.

 So, it is very important to find out the exact causes for greyish discoloration of skin in the face first and then treat them accordingly.
 It will help to subside your skin discoloration.